KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 ### Trading
 No monetary exchanges for items could happen when trading with other countries, so trading would be very traditionalistic.

+## How The Code Works

 ## Criticisms
+Major Criticisms against